 3. Critical thinking capabilities

-Educational institutions that follow the liberal education model teach students how to think.
-Through international exposure and active learning methods, students are taught problem-solving and critical thinking skills.
-In this education system, students understand the core ideas of the subjects they are interested in.
-They learn to examine and assimilate information and form informed opinions.
+Educational institutions that follow the liberal arts education approach put critical thinking and fact-based problem-solving at the core of learning.
+Students are taught problem-solving and critical thinking skills through international exposure and active learning methods.
+In this education system, students understand the core ideas of the subjects they are interested in, learn to examine and assimilate information methodically, and form informed opinions.

 5. Enhancing social responsibilities